letmebefree/zonetradingmanual/EA Parameters/shared.md

 # Shared Parameters

-The following core parameters control the operating mode and overall behavior of the EA.
-They are typically best stored as a in a Metatrader template so they do not need to be entered each time.
+The following core parameters control the operating mode and overall behaviour of the EA.
+They are typically best stored as an in a Metatrader template so they do not need to be entered each time.

 ## **EA Identifier:**